tbaratta/WealthWise/README.md

 ## 🛠️ Features <a name="features"></a>

-- **Modern User Interface:** A visually appealing and fully functional user interface designed by [Javascriptmastery](https://www.youtube.com/@javascriptmastery).
+- **Modern User Interface:** A visually appealing and fully functional user interface designed.
 - **AI Chatbot:** Leverages AI to provide personalized advice through an interactive chatbox.
 - **Budget Visualization:** Integrates a pie chart and line graph that visually represents a users' monthly budget.
 - **Expense Tracking:** Automatically tracks